Back Pain · Program · Freedom

 Watching from the edge

 You're not fragile.
 You're not old.
-And this little voice saying "maybe it's just age, maybe this is life now" It's wrong.
+That voice saying "maybe this is just life now"?
+It's wrong.

 A man at a desk presses his hand into his lower back in an office setting, showing strain after a long day